What does it mean to have a COVID secure workplace for businesses?

 If we look at the progress the supermarkets have made, we can see that they have limited the number of people allowed into stores at one time to enable people to safely practise social distancing.

-Supermarkets have also done a good job of informing customers before entering a store.
+Supermarkets have also done a good job of informing customers what is expected of them before entering a store.

 and to control the direction of movement around the store.

 Many stores including corner shops have implemented screen dividers between the customers and counter staff for added protection.